soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 For more information about role groups and permissions, see [Permissions in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).

+### Enable remote PowerShell access for reviewers (if email is hosted on Exchange Online)

+1. Follow the guidance in [Enable or disable access to Exchange Online PowerShell]https://docs.microsoft.com/powershell/exchange/exchange-online/disable-access-to-exchange-online-powershell).

 <a name="sensitiveinfo"> </a>

 ## Step 3 - Create custom sensitive information types or custom keyword dictionaries (optional)